DataWorkz-DE/Dataworkz-site/content/english/course/course-3.md

 apply_url: "/contact"

 ---
-Onze Microsoft gecertificeerde trainers nemen je mee in de Microsoft wereld van AI en ML.
-Van Azure fundamentals tot AI solutions – met onze 9 trainingen ben je klaar voor elke belangrijk certificatie op je weg naar een gecertificeerd **Azure Data Scientist Associate,** **Azure Data Engineer Associate**, **Azure AI Engineer Associate** of **Azure Architect Expert**.
+Our Microsoft certified trainers take you into the Microsoft world of AI and ML.
+From Azure fundamentals to AI solutions - with our 9 courses, you'll be ready for any important certification on your way to becoming a certified **Azure Data Scientist Associate,** **Azure Data Engineer Associate**, **Azure AI Engineer Associate** of **Azure Architect Expert**.

 ### **Microsoft Azure Fundamentals: 1 or 2 day training**